mid-atlantic-applied-sciences/legendary-octo-journey/README.md

 # Solution

+1. Create an organization secret if one does not exist already and assign it to relevant repositories.
-1. Navigate to repository `Settings` page.
+2. Navigate to repository `Settings` page.
-2. Navigate to `Webhooks`, under `Code and automation`.
+3. Navigate to `Webhooks`, under `Code and automation`.
-3. Click `Add webhook` button.
+4. Click `Add webhook` button.
 (Confirm access/authorization by logging in, if prompted).

 # Customer scenario